makkenagithub/08-Jenkins/README.md

 Aditionally we have to give jenkins info to sonarqube i.e. webhook configuration in sonarqube server console.
 Sonarqube console -> Administration -> configuration -> webhooks -> create -> give jenkins url htto://<jenkinsIp>:8080/sonarqube-webhook/ (no need of secret)-> create

+Until now this is statis application security testing.
+Nect dynamic application security testing.

+dynamic application security testing: Our url will be given to some third party.
+They will do attacks on our website url and provide the results.
+This testing usually performed on non-prod url.
+This is testing wont be doen regularly.
+Its done once in a while.
+We have a popular tool veracode for it.
+Its costly tool.
+Freetrail is only available for business emails.